statechannels/SAFE-protocol/doc/SAFE.md

     }

     // We don't allow tickets to be registered if there are not enough funds
-    // remaining on L1 after accounting for already registered tickets. require(
+    // remaining on EntryChain after accounting for already registered tickets. require(
         amountAvailable >= amountReserved + deposit.depositAmount,
         "Must have enough funds for ticket"